-- 1. Seat children in pairs and give each child a set of number flash cards and number value flash cards. - 2.
-Tell them to place the cards with the values facing up and match the values with the correct number flash card. - 3.
-Repeat the activity with placing the numbers facing up and matching them with the correct values.
+- 1. Seat children in pairs and give each child a set of number flash cards and number valve flash cards. - 2.
+Tell them to place the cards with the values upwards and match the values with the number flash card. - 3.
+Repeat the activity with placing the numbers upwards and matching them with the values.